 3. Next, just pour the sauce over your scallions and cucumber slices.

-• To add heat to this salad, mix a little gochujang – about 1 teaspoon – to the dressing.
+• Add extra heat: Mix a little gochujang – about 1 teaspoon – to the dressing.

-• To make the sauce sweeter, add an additional 1/2 teaspoon to the dressing and mix well until the sugar has dissolved.
+• Add some sweetness: Add an additional 1/2 teaspoon of sugar to the dressing and mix well until the sugar has dissolved.

 Frequently Asked Questions

-How do you make a cucumber salad not watery?
+How do you make a cucumber salad less watery?

 The type of cucumber used makes a big difference is how watery the cucumber salad is.
 By using kirby cucumber you can rest assured that your salad will not be too watery.
 Also, it’s worth noting that the longer cucumber slices sit in salt or vinegar, the more watery they will become.
 This is why cucumber salads taste best when they are freshly made.